 Walk in the Footsteps of John Muir

-Visit John Muir Geotourism Center, Rose Cottage and Hotel Jeffery, all along the historic John Muir Route!
+The John Muir Geotourism Center has closed but it, along with Rose Cottage and Hotel Jeffery, were all along the historic John Muir Route!

 We recommend to plan your trip by getting a copy of the wonderful Muir Ramble Route (released in 2010 and authored by Peter & Donna Thomas after their reenactment of Muir’s 1868 first trip to Yosemite Valley after landing in San Francisco).
 You may purchase Muir Ramble Route directly from the Northern Mariposa County History Museum or the Coulterville Visitor’s Center, or from Amazon and begin planning your trip or segments of your trip any time of the year.